Baidoa: Demographics

 According to the UNDP, the population of Baidoa was 370,000 in 2005 but as of 2025.
 The Population is estimated to have grown to 1,2 million including IDPs.
 The city is situated at the center of one of the most densely populated areas in the nation.
 It is an ethnically and culturally diverse town, with many local residents originating from other parts of the country.

+Maay language

-Additionally, Baidoa is the heartland of Maay, an Afro-Asiatic language principally spoken by the Digil and Mirifle (Rahanweyn) clans in the southern regions of Somalia.
+Baidoa is the heartland of Maay, an Afro-Asiatic language principally spoken by the Digil and Mirifle (Rahanweyn) clans in the southern regions of Somalia.
 Its speech area extends from the southwestern border with Ethiopia to a region close to the coastal strip between Mogadishu and Kismayo.
 Maay is not mutually comprehensible with Standard Somali, and it differs considerably in sentence structure and phonology.
 However, Maay speakers often use Standard Somali as a lingua franca, which is learned via mass communications, internal migration and urbanization.